helske/seqHMM/README.md

 ### Mixture hidden Markov models

 A mixture hidden Markov model (MHMM) is, by definition, a mixture of HMMs that are fitted together.
 These are fitted and plotted with similar functions to ones presented before.
 Starting values are given as a list consisting of the parameter values for each cluster.
-The `buildMixHMM` function checks that the model is properly constructed before fitting with the `fitMixHMM`function.
+The `build_mhmm` function checks that the model is properly constructed before fitting with the `fit_mhmm`function.
 Trimming is called with the `trim_hmm`.
 ```
 # Starting values for emission probabilities